 Table of Contents

-It’s probably to late after the smack.
+It’s probably too late after the smack.
 The mosquito has already bitten you.
 Something in the insect’s spit causes the small itchy welt.

 Now this is insane.
 I’m telling you not to scratch.
 Just leave the bite alone.
-When you scratch you open up the skin and allow bacteria to seep in.
+When you scratch you open up the 7skin and allow bacteria to seep in.

-These little pests are considered the most deadly animals in the world and contribute to close to a million deaths per year, according to an article in Smithsonian magazine.
-This is not because of the itchy bite, but mainly because of the diseases transmitted by the bite.
+These little pests are considered the deadliest animals in the world and contribute to close to a million deaths per year, according to an article in Smithsonian magazine.
+This is not because of the itchy bite, but mainly because of the mosquito borne diseases transmitted through the bite.

 Mosquitoes belong to a family of flies called the Culicidae.
 Not all species suck blood, but many of those that do can transmit diseases, including West Nile virus and yellow fever.
 Even disease-free mosquitoes are irritating because of their saliva, which causes an allergic reaction in the form of an itchy red bump.

 Because of mosquitoes’ nasty bites, it’s a good idea to try to keep these insects at bay.
 Luckily, there are many strategies you can use to do so.